ivanrazu/ivanrazu.github.io/_pages/cv.md

 {% include base_path %}

-You can find an updated and more complete pdf version of my CV [here](https://ivanrazu.github.io/files/CVIvanRamirez.pdf).
+You can a pdf version of my CV [here](https://ivanrazu.github.io/files/CVIvanRamirez.pdf).

 Education